For Electricians & ContractorsLicensed Electricians · General Contractors

-Plug-in solar systems are creating demand for professional installation, site assessment, and maintenance services.
-Licensed electricians are uniquely positioned to capture this emerging market.
+Plug-in solar is creating demand for professional installation, site assessment, and optimization services.
+As legislation expands across the US, licensed electricians and contractors are uniquely positioned to lead this market — no new equipment, no panel upgrades, no permits in most states.

 25+